Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 ## Closing the remote connection

-Click on the green button at the bottom-left corner of VS Code and select one of these options:
+Click on the button in the bottom-left corner of VS Code and select one of these
+options:

 - `Close Remote Connection` to close the connection with the remote host.
 - `Reopen Folder in SSH` if you want to stop the devcontainer but stay connected